-A comprehensive introduction to European and American art and art criticism since 1968.
-Themes examined include the revival of political art in the late sixties (and its resurgence in the late eighties), the emergence of feminist strategies in representation, the rejection of the art object and the culture industry, the ongoing dialogue between modern art and mass culture, the return of history painting in the early eighties, and the emergence of different voices in the art world in the past decade.
-(Course offered in alternate years; scheduled for 2007-2008).
+A comprehensive introduction to European and American art and art criticism since 1960.
+Themes examined include the revival of political art in the late sixties (and its resurgence in the late eighties), the emergence of feminist strategies in representation, the rejection of the art object and the culture industry, the ongoing dialogue between modern art and mass culture, the return of history painting in the early eighties, and the emergence of different voices in the art world in the past twenty years.
+(Course offered every third semester; scheduled for Spring 2009).